SpikeHimself/XPortal/XPortal/PrePackage/README.md

 XPortal uses Jötunn's UI elements, so it no longer needs its own Unity assets.

 * **Code optimisation**:
 The way AnyPortal dealt with portal tags and targets has been overhauled.
-XPortal keeps its own list and keeps that updated when any portal changes name or destination.
+XPortal keeps its own list and keeps that updated whenever any portal change happens.
 Because of this, it will not have to query game data every time you interact with a portal.
+If you run Valheim as host, you will no longer experience a harsh performance hit while others are in your game.

 * **Scalability**:
 You won't notice this in your game, but the way XPortal's code is organised should make it much easier to maintain.
 So when a Valheim update breaks everything, it shouldn't be too hard for me to get things up and running again.
 XPortal is also ready to deal with any feature requests that you might have.
 If you are interested in XPortal's code, you are welcome to visit the project's [GitHub page](https://github.com/SpikeHimself/XPortal)!